dreams-from-dust/network-intrusion-detection-system/README.md

 # Network Intrusion Detection System (NIDS) Simulation

+This is a 4th-semester project developed at the University of Layyah for the Computer Networks course.

 ### Project Overview
 This project addresses the critical need for network security by implementing a Network Intrusion Detection System (NIDS).
 It simulates the detection and response to various types of unauthorized access within a structured organizational network.
 The system is designed for a business environment comprising three separate departments and combines **Cisco Packet Tracer** for network simulation with **Python programming** for automated intrusion detection logic.